Life insurance for single parents

 What is the best life insurance for a single parent?

-Most parents should buy term life insurance because it’s affordable and flexible.
-If your child will depend on you for life, you might consider whole life insurance.
+For most parents, term life insurance is the best option because it’s affordable and flexible.
+If your child will depend on you for their entire life due to a disability or some other reason, it may be helpful to consider whole life insurance.

 How much does life insurance cost for single parents?

 It depends on how much coverage you buy and your age and health.
-A 35-year-old parent might pay $42 to $52 per month for a $1 million, 20-year term policy.
+A 30-year-old parent might pay $28 to $36 per month for a $1 million, 20-year term life insurance policy.
+A licensed agent can work with you to get some coverage in place that will work with your budget.

 Authors